CypranA/CypranA/README.md

 ### I'm [Cypran](https://www.linkedin.com/in/cypranakubude/) and welcome to my GitHub profile! 👨‍💻
 🖤 Fun facts:
 - 👩‍🎓 Before switching to Data Analyst/Science, I was a finance and digital transformation enthusiast who got a Bachelor's Degree in Business Administration (Banking and Finance).
-- ✍️ Completed my Master's Degree in International Business with a speciality in Digital Transformation Management from Cologne Business School.
+- ✍️ Completed my Master's Degree in International Business with a speciality in Digital Transformation Management from CBS University of Applied Sciences.
 - 📖 Self-learning through IBM, Microsoft, DataCamp and Google Certification Programs to improve my knowledge as a data scientist.
 - ✨ I seem to be spending too much time designing my code and GitHub markdown because I cannot stand having sloppy documentation.
 - 📈 My long-term interests span across **`Artificial Intelligence`**, **`Machine Learning`** and applying statistical models to solve interesting business problems.